6 Easy Ways To Limit the Effects From Too Much Screen Time

 You may be wondering why using a computer is so much harder on your eyes than reading printed materials like a book or magazine.
 The main reason is that when we stare at computer screens, we tend to blink less.
 In fact, while focusing on digital displays, a person’s blink rate can be reduced by a third to a half, which causes their eyes to dry out.
 Additionally, many of us are not viewing these screens from the optimal distance.

 In recent years, a popular solution to this problem has been blue light filters; namely, expensive computer glasses.
 However, these glasses, as well as other blue light filters, are no more effective at reducing the symptoms of eye strain than a neutral filter.
-Instead of spending money on something that may not help, try these simple and effective tips first:

 1. Avoid dry eyes.
 As stated above, the primary reason staring at a computer screen is so harmful to your eyes is that you tend to blink less.
 To combat dry eyes, keep artificial tears nearby and use them when necessary.
 Other factors that can cause dryness include humidity-controlled offices that pull moisture out of the air and, during the winter, heaters.
 A desktop humidifier can help introduce moisture into your environment and give your eyes some relief.